progit/progit/de/04-git-server/01-chapter4.markdown

 <!--As an extra precaution, you can easily restrict the 'git' user to only doing Git activities with a limited shell tool called `git-shell` that comes with Git.
 If you set this as your 'git' user’s login shell, then the 'git' user can’t have normal shell access to your server.
 To use this, specify `git-shell` instead of bash or csh for your user’s login shell.
 To do so, you’ll likely have to edit your `/etc/passwd` file:-->

-Als zusätzliche Vorsichtsmaßnahme kannst du den Benutzer 'git' so beschränken, dass er nur Git-Aktivitäten mit einem limitierten Shell-Tool namens `git-shell` ausführen kann, dass mit Git kommt.
-Wenn du das als Login-Shell des 'git'-Benutzers einrichtest, dann hat der Benutzer 'git' keinen normalen Shell-Zugriff auf den Server.
+Als zusätzliche Vorsichtsmaßnahme kannst du den Benutzer ‚git‘ so beschränken, dass er nur Git-Aktivitäten mit einem limitierten Shell-Tool namens `git-shell` ausführen kann, dass mit Git kommt.
+Wenn du das als Login-Shell des ‚git‘-Benutzers einrichtest, dann hat der Benutzer ‚git‘ keinen normalen Shell-Zugriff auf den Server.
 Zur Benutzung bestimme `git-shell` anstatt von bash oder csh als Login-Shell deines Benutzers.
 Um das zu tun wirst du wahrscheinlich deine `/etc/passwd` editieren:

 	$ sudo vim /etc/passwd